This page includes information on:

 - your right to terminate the agreement

-- the effect or operation of the ACL as it relates to unsolicited consumer agreements.
+- the effect or operation of Australian Consumer Law as it relates to unsolicited consumer agreements.

 Extended cooling-off period

-You can terminate an agreement up to 3 months after it is made (or the agreement documents are received if the agreement is by phone) if the salesperson:
+You can terminate an agreement up to three months after it is made (or the agreement documents are received if the agreement is by phone) if the salesperson:

 - visited outside of the permitted selling hours